acoolmanboon/goofyLib3/README.md

-# GoofyLib3 - Simple OpenGL Helper Library
+# GoofyLib3 - Simple OpenGL Helper Library (ITS IN C)

 Goofylib3 is basically just a opengl helper, it doesnt really abstract much stuff but it lets people not experience the actual pain of making their own opengl engine goofylib3 should be MOSTLY backwards compatible i will try